abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 rtc_read_date()
 ```
-Returns the date from the RTC
+Returns the date from the RTC.
 **Returns:** *(tm struct)* date
 ___
 ```